 In July 2018, the Company posted a letter of credit in favor of the U.S. Department of Education (the Department) in the amount of \$495,000, as required by the Department in connection with the Company's acquisition of the net assets of a Title IV eligible educational institution.
-The letter of credit was scheduled to expire in July 2022 and was secured by cash on deposit with the issuing financial institution; such cash has been presented as restricted cash as of December 31, 2021 and included within current assets on the accompanying balance sheet.
+The letter of credit was scheduled to expire in July 2022 and was secured by cash on deposit with the issuing financial institution.
 In April 2022, the Company received notification from the Department that the letter of credit requirement had been released.

-Accounts Receivable, Student Deposits and Allowance for Doubtful Accounts
+Accounts Receivable, Student Deposits, and Allowance for Doubtful Accounts